kingcountylandlordproject/landlord-tracker/aleph_lt/README.md

 # Aleph

-This is work in progress.
+This is a work in progress.

+This stack has been run on a laptop with 8GB of RAM but it's tight.

 ```sh
 # make sure you're in this directory